 Ways to support your child’s return to school

-Whether or not your child got to return to school before the summer, they might have mixed feelings about heading back to the classroom next week.
+Your child might have mixed feelings about being back in the classroom.
+They may be excited to get to see their friends again, but they might be nervous too.
+They may also be apprehensive because of coronavirus still being around.
 They may feel unsure, knowing it won’t be quite the same, with social distancing rules in place and perhaps a different daily routine.
-Here are some ways you can support your child.

 Prepare your child for how school will be

 Your school will have probably outlined any changes to you, explaining how they’re planning to manage social distancing, classrooms, lunchtimes and break times.
 Try to help your child understand, as much as possible, what their new day will look like.
 It will help mentally prepare them for any changes.